 15-This is an aerial view of one of the four 338 feet (103 meter) high Intake Towers that will stand in the deep waters of Lake Mead behind Hoover Dam, Aug.
 9, 1934, two on each side.

-18- One of the 4 tunnels which were used to divert the Colorado River ready to be closed on Feb.
+18- The three-million-pound gate above One of the 4 tunnels which were used to divert the Colorado River ready to be closed on Feb.
 1, 1935, as a step before filling the huge reservoir.
+The picture was taken shortly before the gate closed.

 19-This general view of Black Canyon on the Colorado River, looking upstream toward the site of Hoover Dam, shows a temporary steel suspension bridge in the foreground and portals of the four 56-foot-diameter diversion tunnel bores which will divert the Colorado River’s flow around the Hoover Dam while it is under construction, March 12, 1932.
 Their combined length was nearly 16,000 feet (more than three miles).